seabeya/tech-stack/git/README.md

   > Keep each commit focused on a single thing.
 A commit should have only one purpose.
 This makes it much easier to undo or rollback changes later on.
 It also makes your project easier to review.

+  > You can use the `git commit -am '[Message]'` syntax to perform both the git add and git commit operations at once.

   - `--amend` - Modify / Amend the most recent commit.

     > Let's say you have just made a commit and then realize that you forgot something, such as a typo in a file or including a file itself, or even made a mistake in the commit message.
 Instead of creating a completely new and separate commit to fix it, you can modify the previous commit using this command.